gitronald/WebSearcher/README.md

 ## Recent Changes

+`0.2.13` - Small fixes for knowledge subtypes, general subtypes, and ads

 `0.2.12` - Try to brotli decompress by default

 `0.2.11` - Fixed local result parser and no return in general extra details